anikettrivedi/java-snippets/whiteboard/interview/java_02_java_multithreading.md

 #### What is the use of Volatile Keyword?

 ```
-1 - Volatile keyword is used in multithreaded environments to ensure visibility of changes to a variable accross different threads.
-2 - Volatile tells compiler that the value of variable must never be cached.
-3 - Volatile keyword allows setting up happens before semantics to avoid data races.
-CPU executes update to volatile keyword in order of declaration and doesn't to reordering of instructions.
+1 - Volatile keyword allows setting up happens before semantics to avoid data races.
+CPU executes update to volatile keyword in order of declaration and doesn't do reordering of instructions.
-4 - Volatile keyword makes assignment to Long/Double atomic.
+2 - Volatile keyword makes assignment to Long/Double atomic.
 (64 bit)
 ```

 #### Volatile vs Synchronized